Skip to content

 • African supply chain leaders can use this as a caution sign—and a roadmap.

-It was a collapse caused by poor logistics, weak infrastructure, and a long chain of supply problems that never got fixed.
-If your business operates across Africa, or plans to, what happened to Shoprite should not surprise you.
-It should warn you.
+It was a collapse caused by poor logistics, weak infrastructure, and a long chain of supply problems that remained unresolved.
+If your business operates across Africa, or plans to, what happened to Shoprite should be a lesson on retail supply chain operations within the continent.

 The 2005 Dream: Shoprite Holdings Enters Nigeria With Confidence

-Shoprite Holdings launched its Nigerian operations in December 2005.
-The move began with one store in Lagos.
-By 2020, it had grown to 25 stores across 11 cities.
+When Shoprite Holdings launched its retail operations in Nigeria back in December 2005, the move began with just one store in Lagos.
+But by 2020, that singular store had grown to 25 stores across 11 cities.
 The strategy was clear: own the space, anchor malls, build brand recognition, and dominate modern retail.

-Shoprite Holdings created jobs.
-More than 2,000 of them and built a local supplier base.
-Over 80% of products were locally sourced within Nigeria by the end of their 16-year stint in the country.
-By every textbook definition, this should have worked.
-And for a while, it did.
+Shoprite created more than 2,000 jobs.
+And built a local supplier base, sourcing over 80% of the products they sold to customers from within Nigeria by the end of their 16-year stint.
+By every textbook definition, this should have worked, and for a while, it did.

-Shoppers filled its aisles.
-Developers built malls around the company stores.
-Other retailers followed its playbook.
+Shoppers filled the aisles at Shoprite stores across the country, developers built malls around the company stores, and other retailers copied its playbook.
 Shoprite was the kingpin of Nigeria’s formal grocery market.
-Then came the cracks.
+Well, that was until the cracks came.

 Success Collapsed Under Broken Supply Chains